 B.A., Communicative Disorders

 The Communicative Disorders major involves studies in the disciplines of speech and hearing sciences, audiology and speech-language pathology.
 The undergraduate program offers an emphasis in either Audiology or Speech-Language Pathology.
-Graduate programs within the Department include the Master of Science Degree in Speech-Language Pathology as well as the Doctor of Audiology.
+Graduate programs within the department include the Master of Science in Communicative Disorders as well as the Doctor of Audiology.

 M.S., Communicative Disorders